 Cupping is one of the oldest treatments used in traditional Chinese medicine, and today it provides the same benefit: It increases blood flow, relaxes muscles, promotes healing, and alleviates pain.
-Michael Kaliko, DC, and the team at Body of Beverly Hills Wellness, located in the Carthay Circle neighborhood of Los Angeles, California, have years of experience using cupping to improve your overall health and heal health problems.
+Michael Kaliko, DC, and the team at Body of Beverly Hills Wellness, located in Studio City, Encino and the Carthay Circle neighborhood of Los Angeles, California, have years of experience using cupping to improve your overall health and heal health problems.
 If you have questions about cupping and how it can help you, or you’d like to request an appointment, use the online booking feature or call the office today.

 Cupping is performed using a globe-shaped cup that’s typically made of glass, plastic, rubber, or silicone.
 Your provider places the open side of the cup against your skin then creates a vacuum inside the cup that pulls your skin and superficial muscles up into the cup.

 In traditional cupping, your provider creates the vacuum by putting a burning substance in the cup and placing the cup on your skin as the flames go out.
 The vacuum develops as air in the cup cools.
 Today’s modern cups have a built-in pump that creates a vacuum by pulling air out of the cup after it’s on your skin.